mathigon/textbooks/triangles-and-trigonometry/content.md

 ### Isosceles Triangles

-We say that a triangle is __isosceles__ if it has two congruent sides.
+We say that a triangle is [__isosceles__](gloss:isosceles-triangle) if it has two congruent sides.
 These congruent sides are called the __legs__ of the triangle, while the third side is called the __base__.

+{.todo} TODO – Base angles theorem

+{.todo} TODO – Find the height of an Isosceles Triangles using Pythagoras

-{.todo} The angles between the base and the congruent sides are called base angles.
-The angle made by the two legs of the isosceles triangle is called the vertex angle.
+    // {.todo} The angles between the base and the congruent sides are
+    // called base angles.
+The angle made by the two legs of the isosceles triangle is
+    // called the vertex angle.
+    //

-{.todo} Base Angles Theorem: The base angles of an isosceles triangle are congruent.
+    // {.todo} Base Angles Theorem: The base angles of an isosceles triangle are congruent.
-To prove the Base Angles Theorem, we will construct the angle bisector through the vertex angle of an isosceles triangle.
+    // To prove the Base Angles Theorem, we will construct the angle bisector through
+    // the vertex angle of an isosceles triangle.
+    //

-{.todo} Isosceles Triangle Theorem: The angle bisector of the vertex angle in an isosceles triangle is also the perpendicular bisector to the base.
+    // {.todo} Isosceles Triangle Theorem: The angle bisector of the vertex angle in an
+    // isosceles triangle is also the perpendicular bisector to the base.
+    //

-{.todo} The converses of the Base Angles Theorem and the Isosceles Triangle Theorem are both true.
-If two angles in a triangle are congruent, then the opposite sides are also congruent.
-And if the perpendicular bisector of the base of an isosceles triangle is also the angle bisector of the vertex angle.
+    // {.todo} The converses of the Base Angles Theorem and the Isosceles Triangle Theorem are
+    // both true.
+If two angles in a triangle are congruent, then
+    // the opposite sides are also congruent.
+And if the perpendicular bisector of the base of
+    // an isosceles triangle is also the angle bisector of the vertex angle.
+    //

-{.todo} In other words, if △ABC is isosceles, AD⊥CB and CD≅DB, then ∠CAD≅∠BAD.
+    // {.todo} In other words, if △ABC is isosceles, AD⊥CB and CD≅DB, then ∠CAD≅∠BAD.
+    //

-{.todo} Find the Height of an Isosceles Triangle
+    // {.todo} Find the Height of an Isosceles Triangle
-One way to use The Pythagorean Theorem is to identify the heights in isosceles triangles so you can calculate the area.
+    // One way to use The Pythagorean Theorem is to identify the heights in isosceles
+    // triangles so you can calculate the area.

 ---
 > id: equilateral

 ### Equilateral Triangles

-We say that a triangle is __equilateral__ if all of its sides  have the same length.
-You’ve [already seen](/course/euclidean-geometry) how to construct an equilateral triangle using straight edge and compass.
+We say that a triangle is [__equilateral__](todo:equilateral-triangle) if all of its sides  have the same length.
+You’ve [already seen](/course/euclidean-geometry#equilateral) how to construct an equilateral triangle using straight-edge and compass.

-Any equilateral triangle is always also isosceles.
-From the base angle theorem we know that angles opposite congruent sides in a triangle are also congruent.
+    // Any equilateral triangle is always also isosceles.
+From the base angle theorem
+    // we know that angles opposite congruent sides in a triangle are also congruent.
-In an equilateral triangle, all of the sides are congruent, so all of the angles must also be congruent.
+    // In an equilateral triangle, all of the sides are congruent, so all of the angles
+    // must also be congruent.
+    //

-Since we know that the sum of all three angles is 180°, every individual angle in an equilateral triangle must be [[60]]°.
+    // Since we know that the sum of all three angles is 180°, every individual angle
+    // in an equilateral triangle must be [[60]]°.

+{.todo} TODO – Size of angles in an equilateral triangle

-{.todo} Area of an equilateral triangle
+{.todo} TODO – Area of an equilateral triangle

 ----
 > id: trigonometry

 ## Trigonometry

-So far we have seen relationships between the angles of triangles (e.g. they always sum up to 180°) and relationships between the sides of triangles (e.g. Pythagoras).
-But there is nothing that _combines_ the size angles and sides.
+So far we have seen relationships between the __angles__ of triangles (e.g. they always sum up to 180°) and relationships between the __sides__ of triangles (e.g. Pythagoras).
+But there is nothing that _connects_ the size of angles and sides.

 For example, if I know the three sides of a triangle, how do I find the size of its angles – without drawing the triangle and measuring them using a protractor?
-This is where Trigonometry comes in!
+This is where __Trigonometry__ comes in!

     figure: img(src="images/trig-om-nom.jpg" width=200 height=200)